Afraid To Let Go

 I went to the hospital room and sat beside my mother;

-She was dying; I could not alter that fact,
+She was dying; I couldn't deny that fact.

-but it pained me so much to see her like that;
+It pained me to see her like that,

-a mere shell of the vibrant woman I loved so much.
+a mere shell of the vibrant woman I loved: my Mom.

 Her hand squeezed mine ever so softly,